ComScore

 • Time Commitment: 45 minutes

-This healthy dish is more about assembling than actual cooking.
-(Just roast the kale, boil the quinoa and saute the shrimp all at once.)
-And remember: When in doubt, watermelon radishes make everything look fancy.
+This healthy, easy dinner recipe is more about assembling than actual cooking (especially if you roast the kale, boil the quinoa and sauté the shrimp all at once).
+And remember: When in doubt, watermelon radishes make everything look fancy, so the presentation basically takes care of itself.

 53. Lime Chicken with Corn and Poblano Salad